Free website audit · a plan and a fair price built around your business · no lock-in

 Read the article →

-Why a slow, dated, or missing website quietly costs UK small businesses real customers — and what a good one does instead.
+Why a slow, dated, or missing website quietly costs UK small businesses real customers, the three mechanisms that lose you work, and what a good site does instead.

 Read the article →

-Google research: people form a first impression of your website in 50 milliseconds.
-Here's what the 0.05-second test actually measures, why most small-business sites fail it, and what to do about it.
+Website first impressions form in 50 milliseconds, Lindgaard et al. (2006) found.
+What the 0.05-second test measures, why most small-business sites fail it, and how to fix it.

 Read the article →